FastAPI monitoring made easy

 Dashboards

-One key difference to other tools is that Apitally is tailored specifically to monitoring REST APIs, making it particularly easy to use.
-It provides intuitive API monitoring dashboards out of the box, so you don’t have to spend time building your own.
+One key difference to other tools is that Apitally is built specifically for monitoring REST APIs, while keeping things simple and easy to use.
+It comes with intuitive API monitoring dashboards out of the box, so you don’t have to spend time building your own.

 The dashboards provide a clear overview of what’s happening with your API, while allowing you to drill down into any area of interest.